Peach Macarons

 Instructions

-How to make Peach Confit
+How to Make Peach Confit

 • In the small bowl or cup mix white granulated sugar and pectin NH.